Achieve a deeper connection to your own artistic voice, and a pathway toward a meaningful, long-term body of work.

 Irrespective of the genre – be it landscape, still life, portraiture, nature, abstraction, photojournalism, self-portrait, or documentary – authenticity and emotional connection is the root of every image we create.
 And defining what we want our work to convey is a skill that needs to be honed and nourished.

-Through classroom discussions, written and shooting exercises, critiques and portfolio reviews, this class will provide students the tools to articulate their vision and create a meaningful long-term body of work.
+During the course of our time together, students will select a local subject to photograph or they may opt to build from their archives to initiate a personal narrative.
+Through classroom discussions, written and shooting exercises, group critiques, one on one time and portfolio reviews, this class will provide students the tools to articulate their vision and create a meaningful long-term body of work.
 We will also discuss practical topics such as long-term project development, statements, sequencing and portfolio editing.

 Upon conclusion of the class, students will achieve a deeper connection to their own artistic voice, a clearer understanding of what they wish to communicate through their photographs and a pathway toward a unique, intentional and thoughtful personal project.

-Past student work (left to right): Jeannie Hutchins, JP Gibson, Steve Levinson, Stephanie Prechter
+Left to right: Jeannie Hutchins, JP Gibson, Steve Levinson, Stephanie Prechter.

 Instructor: Susan Burnstine